frostoven/Cosmosis/.github/ISSUE_TEMPLATE/core-feature.md

 about: These are used in the pre-alpha as a rough indication of what needs to be done to get out of pre-alpha
 title: ''
-labels: pre-alpha grind, high-level concept
+labels: high-level concept, pre-alpha grind
 assignees: aggregate1166877

 ---